BroknApples/Merge_Folders/README.md

 ## How to Use
 txt file showing how to use included in release folder

-1. Place File in a directory
+1. Place 'fmerge.exe' in a directory
-2. Run the file
+2. Run 'fmerge.exe'
 3. Follow instructions...
 4. and voila!
 Your files are now merged in ascending order.